PoliticalGraveyard.com

 GLADNEY: See also Hugh Gladney Grant

-GLADSTONE (Soundex G432) — See also BOYDSTON, BRADSTREET, DIAMONDSTONE, GOLDSTEEN, GOLDSTEIN, GOLDSTON, GOLDSTONE, HEADSTREAM, KIDSTON, LADSON, POUNDSTONE, ROUNDSTONE, RUDSTON, STONE, WILLADSEN.
+GLADSTONE (Soundex G432) — See also BOYDSTON, BRADSTREET, BROADSTONE, DIAMONDSTONE, GOLDSTEEN, GOLDSTEIN, GOLDSTON, GOLDSTONE, HEADSTREAM, KIDSTON, LADSON, POUNDSTONE, ROUNDSTONE, RUDSTON, STONE, WILLADSEN.

-GLADSTONE: See also Gladstone Beattie — Paul Gladstone Darrough, Jr. — Gladstone Daughtry Gatling
+GLADSTONE: See also Gladstone Beattie — Paul Gladstone Darrough Jr. — Gladstone Daughtry Gatling

 Gladstone, Benjamin (1896-1935) — of Bronx, Bronx County, N.Y.
-Born in New York, New York County, N.Y., 1896.
+Born in New York, New York County, N.Y., December 16, 1896.
 Democrat.
 Served in the U.S. Army during World War I; lawyer; member of New York state assembly from Bronx County 5th District, 1934-35; died in office 1935.
 Jewish.
-Member, American Legion.
-Died December 13, 1935 (age about 39 years).
-Burial location unknown.
+Member, Elks; American Legion.
+Died, from a heart attack, in Bronx, Bronx County, N.Y., December 13, 1935 (age 38 years, 362 days).
+Interment at Riverside Cemetery, Saddle Brook, N.J.

 Gladstone, Louis I. (born c.1927) — of Bridgeport, Fairfield County, Conn.
 Born in Bridgeport, Fairfield County, Conn., about 1927.
-Lawyer; member of Connecticut state senate, 1959-61; Connecticut state comptroller, 1967-71.
+Democrat.
+Lawyer; member of Connecticut state senate, 1959-61; Connecticut state comptroller, 1967-71; delegate to Democratic National Convention from Connecticut, 1968.
 Member, Odd Fellows.
 Still living as of 1975.

 Gladstone, Marietta — of Detroit, Wayne County, Mich.
-Socialist Workers candidate for Presidential Elector for Michigan, 1948.
+Socialist.
+Candidate for Presidential Elector for Michigan.
 Female.
-Still living as of 1948.
+Presumed deceased.
+Burial location unknown.

 Gladstone, Rebecca L. — of Eugene, Lane County, Ore.
 Democrat.
 Delegate to Democratic National Convention from Oregon, 2004, 2008.
 Female.
 Still living as of 2008.